 In the following example, modems are connected to the ASM PCI adapters that are included with the servers that are connected at each end of the ASM interconnect network bus.
 Placing modems at opposite ends of the ASM interconnect network bus ensures that if an ASM interconnect connection in the bus fails, all of the systems on the ASM interconnect network have access to a modem to forward system-management data to the remote system-management administrator.
 This is an environment with different models of servers.

 Hard disk drives

-The server/workstation supports two 1-inch (26 mm) slim 3.5-inch low voltage differential (LVD) hard disk drives.
+The server supports two 26 mm (1-inch) slim 3.5-inch hot-swap SCSI hard disk drives.